-No summer vacation to Florida is complete without catching at least one fireworks show, and for the Fourth of July in 2018, the city of Tampa celebrated the birth of America with a variety of special events, concerts, and pyrotechnic displays.
+No summer vacation to Florida is complete without catching at least one fireworks show, and for the Fourth of July, the city of Tampa celebrated the birth of America with a variety of special events, concerts, and pyrotechnic displays.
 Surrounding communities, beach resorts, and even an amusement park provide plenty of entertainment on Independence Day.

 While 2019 information is not yet available, it is expected that most events will be similar to the 2018 offerings.
 The exception may be the downtown Tampa event which was moved this year due to construction.